 Is Flickr giving you a headache instead of being a help?
-Have you found a Flickr alternative that you'd like to stick with instead?
+Have you found a Flickr alternative that you'd like to stick with instead, like Photobucket or Google Photos?
 If so, you can shut down your Flickr account in a flash.
-This tutorial will show you how to do it.
+This tutorial will give you step-by-step instructions on how to do it.

-Go to www.flickr.com in your web browser and log in.
+Go to Flickr.com in your web browser and log in.

 Click your profile picture in the top-right corner, and then select Settings.